tatsukamijo/Cafemap/README.md

 google_api_headers: ^1.1.1
 google_maps_webservice: any

-Environments under Android Studios(Mac) for dart files and Visual Studio Code for the python file are tested.
+Environments under Android Studios(Mac) for dart files and Visual Studio Code for the python file.
+Tested only on iOS

 # Author